cubicray/Flow-Zero-to-Jacob/chapter3/day3/Quests_Answers_C3_D3.md

 > Playground Link: https://play.onflow.org/3a6efa24-fb25-4e40-b930-1a54b5b5f216

 3. Explain, in your own words, why references can be useful in Cadence.
-> With references it is easier to deal with resources.
+> With references it is easier to interact with resources.
 Without references we would need to move resources around a lot.